 In tropical environments, go to bed early like the locals, and get up early to see the most fascinating event: everyone starting their day at sunrise.
 A side-benefit is that you will experience more of the culture you came to see, instead of staying up late partying with the tourists.

 You will make many friends while travelling, and will probably also visit them when you get to their country.
-Likewise they will probably want to visit you.
-When you are given addresses, write them down in your book, then send the original pieces of paper home by airmail every month or two.
-I have seen many people lose their addressbooks, making it impossible to visit or contact any of the people they had met.
+Likewise, they will probably want to visit you.
+When you are given contact info, save it online, or write it down, then send the original pieces of paper home by airmail every month or two.
+I have seen many people lose their addressbooks, making it impossible to visit or contact anyone they had met.

 If there are things you are interested in, or become interested in, start collecting them early.
 This doesn't mean just buying things.
 I wish I had photographed many things, especially the huts in rice patties, and sketched the way they were built.
 I also wish I had spent more time watching people cook things, like the many varieties of banana pancakes that I cannot seem to replicate.